jbboehr/php-psr/README.md

 }
 ```

-This will use php extension instead of download from packagist.
+This will use this PHP extension instead of downloading from packagist.

 ## Credits